EnterpriseDB/tpa/architectures/lib/OPTIONS.md

 For brevity, you can also use ``--os`` instead of ``--distribution``.

-This option is not meaningful for the "bare" platform, where TPAexec has no control over what distribution is installed.
+This option is not meaningful for the "bare" platform, where TPA has no control over what distribution is installed.

 ## 2ndQuadrant repositories